World Finals FAQ

 Q: How is Spontaneous at WF?

 A: All spontaneous problems will be held in the same building.
 Coaches are not permitted in the spontaneous problem rooms.
 One coach (or another adult assigned to the team) should accompany the team to the spontaneous building where they will be wait in the holding room.
 When coaches and teams report to the spontaneous building, the coaches will be informed where to wait for their teams when they are done.
 Parents wait outside the building until the team returns.
-You will learn about "the tail".
+The Spontaneous Holding Crew typically buys out Lansing’s supply of Silly String to celebrate teams returning form Spontaneous.

 Remember, no-one can talk about the spontaneous problem until after the Awards Ceremony.